-This manual is based on an instrument and software produced around the year 2017.
+This manual is based on an instrument produced around the year 2017 and upgraded 2022.
 Most of the manual's content also applies to newer as well as older instrument makes.
 For the novice user, changes between different generation instruments are mostly limited to slightly different program layouts and color schemes.
 The general procedures described in this manual still apply.